evkx/evkx.github.io/content/models/cupra/born/BORN_VZ/_index.md

 ## Availability & Pricing

-This model had a world premiere on 20.02.2024, and deliveries started in August 2024.<div class="mt-3 mb-3">
+The Volkswagen CUPRA BORN VZ had its world premiere on 20.02.2024, with deliveries starting in August 2024.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> CUPRA BORN </strong>
 </a>